Saints Fans Respond To Missed Call With Billboards, Lawsuit Threats

 — Adam Schefter (@AdamSchefter) January 22, 2019

-There’s also speculation, per reporter Darren Rovell, that gamblers could seek to sue the league, due to lost winnings connected to the call.
+There’s also speculation, per reporter Darren Rovell, that gamblers could seek to sue the league due to lost winnings connected to the call.
 This is the first year that betting on sports has been widely legal in the U.S., but there have been no reports as of yet of such a lawsuit.
 One sports betting outfit in New Jersey, however, has agreed to refund bets related to the call in the Rams-Saints game, per NOLA.com.

 Despite all of those efforts, it’s highly unlikely for any outcome to reverse the result of Sunday’s game, and the Rams will be playing the Patriots in Super Bowl LIII on February 3.